Bridge of Spies-2015

 Tom Hanks teams with Stephen Spielberg once again in another A-list Hollywood film.

-The camera work, the artwork, and the set decorations are second to none as the film looks and feels authentic.
-As interesting as the overall film is, and it felt like I was watching a well-made film, there was also something missing, which did not make it truly riveting and that is why it receives a B+ rating.
+As interesting as the overall result is—it felt like I was watching a well-made film—there was also something missing, which did not make it truly riveting, and that is why it received a B+ rating.

 Hanks portrays James B. Donovan, a Brooklyn attorney specializing in insurance law, but a wiz at negotiation and experienced with the Nuremberg trials.

-He is assigned to defend suspected spy Rudolf Abel (Mark Rylance) in what is assumed to be an open and shut case-his guilt is considered a given.
-Abel has been arrested by the F.B.I and is thought a Russian spy.
+Abel has been arrested by the FBI and is thought to be a Russian spy.
 They are willing to release him on the condition that he reveal Soviet contacts, but he refuses.

 Meanwhile, an American pilot, Frances Powers, is captured in Soviet territory and taken hostage.
-To make matters more complicated, an American graduate student, Pryor, is trapped behind the Berlin wall in East Germany and not allowed by the Germans to leave.
-The pressure is on Donovan to not only defend Abel in the United States but to make a deal to return the three men to their respective countries.
+To make matters more complicated, an American graduate student, Pryor, is trapped behind the Berlin Wall in East Germany and not allowed by the Germans to leave.

-Let’s discuss the role and the portrayal by Mark Rylance in his Oscar-winning role.
 Giving a very subdued, nuanced performance, he is good and low-key in what could have been an energetic, over-the-top performance if written that way, but I am not sure I would have handed him the golden statuette over a few of the other nominees in the 2015 Supporting Actor category.

-Bridge of Spies is very detail-oriented and every set piece- from late 1950’s cars, clothing, hairstyles, and home furnishings is spot on.
+Bridge of Spies is very detail-oriented and every set piece- from late 1950s cars, clothing, hairstyles, and home furnishings is spot on.

 The film was expensive to produce and no expense seems to have been spared.

-The film travels from Brooklyn to the Soviet Union, to Germany, and gives off a patriotic, Americana flare, which is very true to life in the given time.
+The film travels from Brooklyn to the Soviet Union, to Germany, and gives off a patriotic, Americana flare, which is true to life in the given time.
 There was such a sense of country and community.
-Nothing makes this more apparent than the distasteful glares and downright coldness and hatred displayed by many characters towards Donovan.

 To counteract this, when Donovan is ultimately more the hero, he is revered and celebrated.

 As great as the film looks, there is something slightly disconnecting about it.
-I was left wanting a bit more from a story perspective and feeling slightly disengaged throughout parts of it.
-I was never riveted or blown away despite realizing that I was watching a well-made film.
-This can oftentimes happen as the story is less compelling than the way the film looks and this is the case with Bridge of Spies.
+I was left wanting more from a story perspective and feeling slightly disengaged throughout parts of it.
+I was never riveted or blown away despite realizing I was watching a well-made film.

 A slight mention is that Bridge of Spies is a “guy’s film”.
-Amy Ryan, a great actress, does all she can with the only real female role in the film in that of Donovan’s dutiful, supportive wife-a a role written one-dimensionally hundreds of times.
+Amy Ryan, a great actress, does all she can with the only real female role in the film in that of Donovan’s dutiful, supportive wife, a role written one-dimensionally hundreds of times.

 Leave a Reply